rolkra/rolkra.github.io/_posts/2025-11-15-utf8ify-your-text.md

 If you want to post a text, but there is no format-option.
 Check, if you can add some smileys 😀💡✔️

 If yes, my R package {𝘂𝘁𝗳𝟴𝗶𝗳𝘆} does the trick!
 It let's you format text using utf8 characters.
-So every character of a 𝗯𝗼𝗹𝗱 text ist now translated into a corresponding bold utf8 character.
+So e.g. every character of a 𝗯𝗼𝗹𝗱 text ist now translated into a corresponding bold utf8 character.

 And the whole text above is without using HTML format-options.
 It's simply using the utf8 trick provided by {𝘂𝘁𝗳𝟴𝗶𝗳𝘆}

-This is the code that produces the first text-line:
+This is the code that generates the first text-line:
 ```
 library(utf8ify)
 cat(paste(